OrangeBacon/CPyth/syntax2.md

 ## Builtin Functions

 * Assignment Operator: `=>` This is used for the first assignment of a variable, it sets the variable on the left to an instance of the value on the right.
-This makes the variable have all of the methods attatched to the value you are setting it to.
+This makes the variable have all of the methods attached to the value you are setting it to.
 * Value Operator: `<=` Pushes a value on the right into a variable on the left, depending on the input on the right it will format the value.
 It is used to get values out of obj, arr and dicts data types.
 * Return Operator: `()` Evaluates the content and returns it.
-Maths expressions do not need to have their inputs surounded in brackets.
+Maths expressions do not need to have their inputs surrounded in brackets.

 ## Unevaluated Inputs

 Unevaluated inputs are where the input is not calculated.
 This means that you can run the input multiple times with different values.
-This could be used, for example for maping a function over a list.
-To use an unevaluated input, use the function or expression without the brackets surounding it.
+This could be used, for example for mapping a function over a list.
+To use an unevaluated input, use the function or expression without the brackets surrounding it.
 To use an unevaluated input, `call <name> with [<inp>:<value>,<inp>:<value>]` or you can call it without the input `call <name>`.
 Unevaluated inputs can only be used when calling a function or inside a function that you are writing that has an unevaluated input as one of its inputs.

 ## Example Programs